-The development is designed to respond to its land form and local landscape and aims to retain the main landscape features of trees and hedgerows along its boundaries while promoting landscaping comprising mixed native species flora, and that other detailed design aspects within the site.
+The development is designed to respond to its land form and local landscape and aims to retain the main landscape features of trees and hedgerows along its boundaries while promoting landscaping comprising mixed native species flora, and other detailed design aspects within the site.
 Every effort has been made to respond to the ecological needs of the area in dealing sensitively with local bat and bird population.
 Materials to be used are predominantly local stone with slate roofing for the dwellings and walls and boundaries will be finished in local stone.
-Ridge heights are varied to reflect the changing levels of the site low and there are a mix of terraced / mews, semi and detached houses as well as two three storey blocks of apartments comprising one and two bed accommodation.
+Ridge heights are varied to reflect the changing levels of the site and at this end of the larger site there are predominantly detached houses as well as two three storey blocks of apartments comprising one and two bed accommodation.
 It is considered that the extent of any intrusion and associated impact is minor given that the density of the proposed development is medium to low.